ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### Slow Connections

 Slow connections may be a result of low bandwidth internet connections, high traffic load on the web server or similar bottlenecks in the network infrastructure.
-This usually results in decreased responsiveness on the client side.
+This usually results in decreased responsiveness on the client-side.
 In extreme cases server timeouts may lead to data loss.
 But depending on the scenario already a higher response time can be a severe issue for the users, e.g. during an online exam.

 ### Long Offline Time Periods